 Our previous posts about the Google Engage All-Stars Summit highlighted presentations by John Nicoletti, Grace Dolan and Allison Ember.
 We learned a great deal about Google products and market trends and how to utilize the information to benefit Forthea’s PPC accounts.
 There were also quite a few non-presentation events we wanted to share with everyone.

-I was pumped about the tour we were scheduled to have.
+We were pumped about the tour we were scheduled to have.
 The main Google campus is amazing.
-Employees are provided bicycles to go from one building to another, there are sand volleyball courts for those times when you’re so overwhelmed with work that you just have to play some beach volleyball (The thought has never crossed my mind when I’m swamped with work, but it would still be cool to have a beach volleyball court where I work).
+Employees are provided bicycles to go from one building to another, there are sand volleyball courts for those times when you’re so overwhelmed with work that you just have to play some beach volleyball (The thought has never crossed our mind when I’m swamped with work, but it would still be cool to have a beach volleyball court where I work).
 I’d always heard rumors about how Google treats its employees when it comes to food.
 The rumors are true!
 During the tour, we were told that each office building has a “20 yard rule”.
 This just means that no matter where you are in the office, there HAS to be food within 20 yards of you.
 Think that might lead to health problems for the Google employees?
 Well the huge gym complete with dedicated personal trainers surely helps take care of that problem.